t3knoid/groovarr/docs/SETUP.md

 ## 🔗 Quickstart Script (Optional)

-Execute `./scripts/dev.sh` from the project root to start the Groovar application.
+Execute `./scripts/dev.sh` from the project root to start the Groovarr application.

 ```bash
 #!/bin/bash